ICJIA/icjia-accessibility-portal/content/faqs.md

 ### Isn't accessibility just an IT issue?
 Shouldn't the web team fix all these issues?

-**No, accessibility is not just an IT issue.** While web developers and IT staff play crucial roles, achieving and maintaining accessibility requires collaboration across all departments and roles in your organization.
+**No, accessibility is not just an IT issue.** While web developers and IT staff play crucial roles, achieving and maintaining accessibility requires collaboration across all units within ICJIA.
 Accessibility is everyone's responsibility.

 **Why accessibility requires organization-wide effort:**